-But when Newton began to realize that Leibniz had the ideas of calculus, which he began to realize in the 1770s, Newton’s response to make sure that he got credit for calculus was to write a letter to Leibniz in which he encoded a Latin sentence and I will—well, I won’t attempt the Latin, but I’ll attempt just a few words of the Latin.
-It starts out, “Data aequatione quotcunque” and so on.
-It’s a short Latin sentence whose translation is, “Having any given equation involving never so many flowing quantities, to find the fluxions, and vice versa.”
-This was a sentence that encapsulated his, Newton’s, thinking about derivatives.
-And what he did is he took that sentence and he just took the letters, individual letters, a, c, d, e, and he put them just in order.
+But when Newton began to realize that Leibniz had the ideas of calculus, which he himself began to realize in the 1770s, Newton’s response to ensure that he received the credit for calculus was to write a letter to Leibniz.
+In the letter, he encoded a Latin sentence that begins, “Data aequatione quotcunque…” It’s a short Latin sentence whose translation is, “Having any given equation involving never so many flowing quantities, to find the fluxions, and vice versa.”
+This sentence encapsulated Newton’s thinking about derivatives.
+He took that sentence and he took the individual letters a, c, d, e, and he put them just in order.
 He said there are six a’s, two c’s, one d, 13 e’s, two f’s.
-He put them in order and that was what he included in this letter to Leibniz to establish his priority for calculus.
-And I read you the sentence, which means very little to anybody.
+He put them in order and this was what he included in this letter to Leibniz to establish his priority for calculus.
+Even though you read the sentence, it means very little to anybody.
 Even a mathematician wouldn’t know from the actual translation of the sentence exactly what it was that he had done.

-So he tried to establish his priority in that fashion, but then there were accusations that Leibniz had read some of these manuscripts of Newton’s work before he got the ideas.
-But since Leibniz had published first, people who were siding with Leibniz said that Newton had stolen the ideas from Leibniz.
-And it was a huge mess, which incidentally led to British mathematics being very retarded for the next century because they didn’t take advantage of the wonderful developments of calculus that were taking place on continental Europe.
+He tried to establish his priority in that fashion, but what followed were accusations that Leibniz had read some of Newton’s manuscripts before he conceived his own ideas.
+But, since Leibniz had published first, people who sided with Leibniz said that Newton had stolen the ideas from Leibniz.